flyway/flywaydb.org/download/faq.md

 Here is the [Flyway Pro Edition license](/licenses/flyway-pro) and here is the [Flyway Enterprise Edition license](/licenses/flyway-enterprise).

-## How does Pro licensing work?
+## How does Flyway Pro and Enterprise Edition licensing work?

-Every organization running Flyway Pro Edition on its own servers or cloud accounts must have a license.
-The Flyway Pro Edition is limited to 10 schemas in the production environment being managed by Flyway.
-If you need more than that, you must acquire an Enterprise license.
+Every organization running Flyway Pro or Enterprise Edition on its own servers or cloud accounts must have a license.

-## How does Enterprise licensing work?

-Every organization running Flyway Edition Edition on its own servers or cloud accounts must have a license.
 The price is based on the numbers of schemas in production managed by Flyway.
-You can use Flyway Enterprise with any number of schemas as long as the number of schemas **in production** is smaller or equal to the licensed amount.
+You can use Flyway Pro or Enterprise with any number of schemas as long as the number of schemas **in production** is smaller or equal to the licensed amount.
 Development, test and staging environments are free and unlimited.

-If you wish to expand your Flyway Enterprise Edition schema count beyond your current license, contact us at **sales@flywaydb.org** so we can update your account and let you know how we will bill you.
+If you wish to expand your Flyway Pro or Enterprise Edition schema count beyond your current license, contact us at **sales@flywaydb.org** so we can update your account and let you know how we will bill you.

-A site license (unlimited usage for your organization) for Flyway Enterprise Edition is available for 19,950 USD per year.
+A site license (unlimited usage for your organization) is available for Flyway Pro Edition for 9,500 USD and for Flyway Enterprise Edition for 19,950 USD per year.

 ## What exactly counts as a schema?